Two men charged in killing and dismemberment of 16-year-old found in Green River

 Detectives obtained surveillance footage from multiple locations that showed Con Guzman get into a car near his home, which made a stop at a Federal Way apartment building before heading east on Highway 18.

 Detectives said they spoke to the victim’s friends, who told them he had a friend who was an MS-13 gang member.
 Detectives found Iraheta-Vega, who they said matched the description and claimed to be an MS-13 member, on Facebook.
-Detectives had reached out to some of Iraheta-Vega’s friends when he contacted detectives and said he wanted to meet on Monday.
+Detectives had contacted some of Iraheta-Vega’s friends when he contacted detectives and said he wanted to meet on Monday.

-According to detectives, Iraheta-Vega said he told the victim to come outside to fight and settle a dispute, then picked up Garcia-Hernandez, who he identified as an MS-13 member, and headed to the river.
+According to detectives, Iraheta-Vega said he told the victim to come outside to fight and settle a dispute.
+They picked up Garcia-Hernandez, who Iraheta-Vega identified as an MS-13 member, and headed to the river.
 He told detectives they had a fist fight and that Garcia-Hernandez pulled out a short machete after and began hacking Con Guzman’s neck.

 Detectives said Iraheta-Vega then showed them the location of a machete, which he claimed Garcia-Hernandez buried after washing the blade, according to charges.

-Detectives interviewed a witness who gave a similar story, but added that Iraheta-Vega beat the victim with a baseball bat.
+A witness gave detectives a similar story, but added that Iraheta-Vega beat the victim with a baseball bat.
 Iraheta-Vega was arrested Tuesday and told detectives he did strike the victim with a bat, according to charges.

 Detectives said they found a machete in his room that had what appeared to be blood on the blade, according to charges.